chigley/rightmove-enhancement-suite/README.md

 Features
 --------

-- vim-like `h` and `j` keyboard shortcuts to move down and up listings respectively
+- vim-like `j` and `k` keyboard shortcuts to move down and up listings respectively
 - pressing the `ENTER` key opens a listing in a new tab/window
 - RES-like `]` and `[` keyboard shortcuts to cycle through property photos
 - removes annoying grey background from premium listings